ataguiro/taskmaster/README.md

 Taskmaster school project : write a program similar to Supervisor.py with another mate

 First school project which language is free.
-We choose Python3 to learn and discover a script language.
+We chose Python3 to learn and discover a script language.

 Features (ongoing implementation)
 - Daemonized server to handle multi-clients